About

 Recognising these limitations, NATO actively explored the issue and established a specialist team in 2004 comprising Navies and Classification Societies with the aim of developing a naval equivalent to SOLAS.
 The result of four years of work by the specialist team was the 'Naval Ship Code', developed to deliver: safety assurance benchmarked against statute, using common standards that are familiar world-wide and which recognise military operating requirements.

-The Code developed, is a goal based standard which offers a framework for safety regulation with the same scope and an equivalent level of safety to IMO SOLAS.
-In December 2009 the first Edition of the NSC was published by NATO as ANEP-77.
+The Code is a goal based standard which offers a framework for safety regulation with the same scope and an equivalent level of safety to IMO SOLAS.
+In December 2009 the first Edition of the Naval Ship Code was published by NATO as ANEP-77.
 An annual update cycle is maintained with working groups focussing on different areas of the Code.
-The accepted updates are passed to NATO for review and publication in the next Edition.
+INSA annually publishes Part 1: The Naval Ship Code and Part 2: Solutions to the Naval Ship Code and the latest versions are available on this page when signed in to our website.
+Part 3 contains justification and guidance and is available to INSA members only.
+Every 3-4 years, INSA agrees an updated Edition of the Code and Part 1 is passed to NATO for review and publication as the next Edition of ANEP-77 – the NATO Edition text is identical to the INSA Edition of the same designation despite the dates being different.

 The Naval Ship Code can be downloaded directly from the NATO website using the links below.